/

 Patching was already impossible at scale.
 Now, it's a fantasy.

 The problem with patching has never been the patch itself.
 It’s the dependency chains, regression testing, and change approval windows.
-You can't just update a critical production system without guaranteeing it still works afterward.
+You can't just update a critical production system without guaranteeing it still works afterwards.

 Your vulnerability management program just became a triage exercise